KelvinTegelaar/CIPP/README.md

 # Why are you making this?

 I'm kind of done waiting for vendors to catch up to what we actually need.
-All RMM vendors are dramaticaly slow adopting cloud management.
+All RMM vendors are dramatically slow at adopting cloud management.
 Microsoft themselves don't understand the Managed services markets, there are vendors that have tried jumping into the gap but either have unreasonable fees, weird constructions, require Global Admins without MFA, or just don't innovate at a pace that is required of cloud services right now.

-I'm also annoyed the untransparant behaviour that many companies in our market are showing.
-Most are claiming that working with the Microsoft Partner APIs is difficult, and requires a very heavy development team.
-I'm a guy that had no webdesign knowledge before this and created the first release of this app in 3 weekends.
+I'm also annoyed by the untransparent behaviour that many companies in our market are showing.
+Most are claiming that working with the Microsoft Partner APIs is difficult and requires a very heavy development team.
+I'm a guy that had no web design knowledge before this and created the first release of this app in 3 weekends.
 Vendors that claim high difficulty or issues with integration are simply not giving this *any* priority.
-This is also why the [changelog](/Documentation/Changelog.md) contains how many hours I've spend to built each release.
-These hours are directly taken from my VSCode Extentions.
+This is also why the [changelog](/Documentation/Changelog.md) contains how many hours I have spent to build each release.
+These hours are directly taken from my VSCode Extensions.

 I was recently on a call with one of my friends and he said he was changing the world.
-That insipred me to change the world just a little bit too. :) I'm hoping that this is one of the tools that make you smile.
+That inspired me to change the world just a little bit too. :) I'm hoping that this is one of the tools that make you smile.
 # What's the pricing?

 This project is **FREE** but we do have a **Sponsorware** component.
 The sponsorware structure for this project is pretty simple; the code is available to everyone and free to use.
 You will need some technical know-how to put it all together.
 Sponsors receive the following benefits